 The Executive Board and its committees are provided with information in a timely manner on matters that are to be considered at board and committee meetings.
-Directors have access to the advice of the Group General Counsel who, in his capacity as Company Secretary of Mott MacDonald Group Limited, is responsible for advising the Executive Board on all governance matters and ensuring that board procedures are complied with.
+Directors have access to the advice of the Group General Counsel who, in his capacity as Company Secretary, is responsible for advising the Executive Board on all governance matters and ensuring that board procedures are complied with.
 Directors can seek independent advice on the performance of their duties if necessary.